Flagsmith/flagsmith/docs/docs/system-administration/rbac.md

 :::

-## Users, Groups and Roles
+## Users, Groups, and Roles

-Permissions are assigned to individual Flagsmith users, groups or roles.
+Permissions can be assigned to Flagsmith individual users, groups, or roles.

 ### Users